Emulators

 From the build system point of view, the emulation support in RIOT is

-transparent compared to the usual workflow: simply add EMULATE=1
+transparent compared to the usual workflow: simply add EMULATE=1 to the

 command line and the emulator supported by the board will be called instead of